ydf0509/nb_path/tests/markdown_gen_files/nb_path_all_docs_and_codes.md

 - **Built-in `grep` Functionality**: The `grep()` method allows for efficient text/regex searches in files or entire directories.
 - **Intelligent Directory Sync**: The `sync_to()` method, a lightweight `rsync`, can intelligently synchronize two directories.
 - **Network File Download**: `download_from_url()` downloads a file from a URL directly to the specified path.
-- **AI-Powered Development**: The `AiMdGenerator` class to intelligently package your entire project into a single, structured Markdown file, supercharging your collaboration with large language models (LLMs).
 - **Project Root Discovery**: `find_project_root()` and `find_git_root()` eliminate tedious relative path calculations.
 - **Dynamic Module Import**: `import_as_module()` can dynamically import any `.py` file as a module, a powerful tool for plugin-based development.
 - **Convenient Temp Files/Dirs**: `tempfile()` and `tempdir()` context managers return fully-featured `NbPath` objects and handle cleanup automatically.